Economy of Nazi Germany: Recovery and rearmament

+In general, the Nazi government continued the policies of previous German governments towards private and public enterprises.
+Little changed in the relationship between business and government in the early 1930s, as the Nazis tried to use existing industry to meet their goals of military buildup and autarky.
+There was no interference by the state in private industry as long as business leaders were willing to cooperate, but some uncooperative industrialists in areas important for the future war effort, such as aircraft manufacturer Hugo Junkers, were removed from their positions.

 An elaborate bureaucracy was created to regulate imports of raw materials and finished goods with the intention of eliminating foreign competition in the German marketplace and improving the nation's balance of payments.
 The Nazis encouraged the development of synthetic replacements for materials such as oil and textiles.
 As the market was experiencing a glut and prices for petroleum were low, the Nazi government made a profit-sharing agreement with IG Farben in 1933, guaranteeing them a 5 percent return on capital invested in their synthetic oil plant at Leuna.
 Any profits in excess of that amount would be turned over to the Reich.
 By 1936, Farben regretted making the deal, as the excess profits by then being generated had to be given to the government.

 In June 1933, the "Reinhardt Program" for infrastructure development was introduced.
 It combined indirect incentives, such as tax reductions, with direct public investment in waterways, railroads and highways.
 It was followed by similar initiatives resulting in great expansion of the German construction industry.
 Between 1933 and 1936, employment in construction rose from only 666,000 to over 2,000,000.
 Cars and other forms of motorized transport became increasingly attractive to the population, and the German motor industry boomed.
 However, Germany's attempt to achieve autarky meant imposing restrictions on foreign currency, which caused a shortage of rubber and fuel for civilian use by 1939 and resulted in "drastic restrictions on the use of motor vehicles".